The Best Microphones for Recording Acoustic Guitar

 While this mic was tested at the acoustic guitar’s 12th fret, both aimed at the twelve fret, and in a separate recording, aimed at the soundhole, it could also be paired with a different mic as part of a stereo set up.

-3. Rode NT1 – Another large diaphragm condenser that excels at vocals, the Rode NT1 does a better than good job at recording acoustic guitar with a pleasant and full sound.
+Our 3rd pick for our Best Mics for Recording Acoustic Guitar list is the Rode NT1.
+Another large diaphragm condenser mic that excels at vocals, the Rode NT1 does a better than good job at recording acoustic guitar with a pleasant and full sound.

 Considerably cheaper than the TLM 102 mic, the Rode NT1 only trails it by a notch in its performance recording acoustic guitar.